scottswezey/WP-Comment-Killer/wp-comment-killer/readme.txt

 See https://github.com/scottswezey/WP-Comment-Killer -- Open an issue.

 = WP Network installs? =
 Testing on single site and network configurations seem to work without issue.
 Please open an issue on github if you see differently.
+Also: The activator script will not blindly activate the plugin on network/multisite setups.
+Instead it errors out with instructions of how to proceed.

 = I didn't install this =
 Your web host may have.
 Check with them, and contact them for support.
 That said, this is very easy to disable and remove if you've fixed your spam bot issue.